PyrusMed/Pear-Interaction-Engine/README.md

 PIE consists of modular components that can be swapped in and out.
 These components revolve around the `Controller`, `ControllerBehavior` and `Interaction` classes.
 - `Controller`s represent user input devices
 - `ControllerBehavior`s represent things a controller can do
-- `Interaction`s define how users interact with the virtual world
+- `Interaction`s represent how user input affects objects

 ### Example - Fade On Hover (3 steps)